Preliminary remarks on Infusions

 Secondary packaging

-In order to prevent the containers, and in particular the flexible bags, from being compressed under their own weight and to avoid fatigue points at the closure system (which can lead to the formation of micro-holes), the secondary packaging (carton box) should meet some specifications:
+To prevent containers, especially flexible bags, from being compressed under their own weight and to avoid fatigue points at the closure system (which can lead to the formation of micro-holes), the secondary packaging (carton box) should meet some specifications:

 • Strong enough to withstand transport conditions.

-• The box should be tested for compressive strength and bursting strength according to the height of the stack and the weight of the box.
+• The box should be tested for compressive strength and bursting strength, based on the height of the stack and the weight of the box.

 • The manufacturer should provide documentation of the compressive strength value of the packaging.